(1) A barrier built across a stream to impound and/or to raise the HEAD OF WATER for use in a mill. (2) A MILL POND in Yorkshire.

 To clean and prepare the working edge of a cutler's or engineer's grindstone.

-(2) To remove bran and coarse particles from WHOLEMEAL to produce FLOUR.
-See DRESSING.
+To separate bran and coarse particles from MEAL to produce white or some intermediate grades of flour.